mallikankati/machine_learning/README.md

   - data file may comes with missing data, in that case come up with uniform replacement (or dropping row ) for missing in given column.
   - If the data contains `text` and `numbers`, need to convert `text` related columns to numbers before feed into ML
   - If the data is not uniform on given column, need to scale that column by applying `Normalization` or `MinMax`
+  - If the column is not used for training and prediction drop it

 **2. Regression**